-Elizabeth takes a holistic approach to teaching harp, focusing on technique, ear-training, music theory and arrangement, understanding different musical idioms, musical expression, improvisation, collaboration, and cognitive-behavioral strategies to help with practice and performance.
+Elizabeth takes a holistic approach to teaching harp, focusing on technique, ear-training, sight-reading, music theory and arrangement, understanding different musical idioms, musical expression, improvisation, collaboration, and cognitive-behavioral strategies to help with practice and performance.
 Students are encouraged to choose their own repertoire and learn at their own pace.
 Regular students also have access to a variety of video tutorials that she has privately published on YouTube to aid with practice at home.

 The finger position Elizabeth teaches is a relaxed version of the classical technique pioneered by French harpist Carlos Salzedo, which she finds works exceptionally well for the tension and repertoire of the Celtic harp.
 She has also studied Grandjany method (the other of the two primary schools of classical harp technique) and Paraguayan folk harp, and has extensively explored Irish and Scottish traditional harp techniques.
 She welcomes students with backgrounds in all styles of harp playing; her primary goal is that students learn to play with as much relaxation as possible, and avoid discomfort or injury.

 Lessons at Elizabeth's NE Portland home studio and on Skype are $60 an hour, $45 for 45 minutes, or $35 for a half hour (most students choose the 45 minute option).
-Students who rent a harp from Elizabeth and are in weekly lessons receive a $5 discount for each lesson.
 For those who aspire to learn harp but are financially incapable, Elizabeth will sometimes barter lessons for house cleaning and painting, skilled home improvement, web and graphic design, professional photography, recording studio time, and skilled bodywork like licensed massage therapy and acupuncture.
 Feel free to inquire!